bem-site/bem-method/method/filesystem/filesystem.en.md

 * **Updating libraries linked to the project.**
   Dividing a project into distinct levels lets us modify blocks without affecting the library source code.
 If the library gets updated, the block modification is stored at a different level of the project.

-## Examples of file systems for a BEM project
+## Examples of file structures for a BEM project

 ### Nested

-* For every block, there's a directory in the file system.
+* For every block, there's a directory in the file structure.
 * The directory is named after the block.

 ```files